Diverging earnings forecasts signal bumpier road ahead for stocks

 For some, currency swings have already rocked the earnings boat.

-U.S. multinationals DuPont (DD.N) and Procter & Gamble (PG.N) recently took earnings hits from the strong dollar, which according to some estimates could shave up to $12 billion (1 billion pounds) off U.S. companies' fourth-quarter 2014 revenues.
+U.S. multinationals DuPont and Procter & Gamble recently took earnings hits from the strong dollar, which according to some estimates could shave up to $12 billion off U.S. companies' fourth-quarter 2014 revenues.
+[ID:nL1N0V62PS]

 The biggest uncertainty, however, remains oil.